 The doctor's question may be called q.
-The doctor asks it as a fitting part of, and functionally determined by S1. [q = fq(S1) (read q = function q of S1)] The patient experiences it essentially in its functional relation to his S2, where it has the totally different psychological quality of a disturbance. [q = fq(S2).
-It follows that fq(S1) # fq(S2).]
-One sees that psychologically the two are unequal.
+The doctor asks it as a fitting part of, and functionally determined by S1.
+[6] The patient experiences it essentially in its functional relation to his S2, where it has the totally different psychological quality of a disturbance.
+[7] One sees that psychologically the two are unequal.
 It is therefore not permissible simply to assume the validity of q = q.
 The piecemeal identity of the isolated question is not what matters functionally.
 It has to be seen in its field dynamics.
 It is also clear that the fitting answer to the question in its S1 meaning is by no means necessarily identical with a fitting answer to it in its S2 meaning.
 Within the framework of S2 the patient's answer and behavior are understandable; not so within S1.
 The innocent doctor, not knowing at this time of the existence of S2 naturally experienced the answer within S1, and was baffled.
 To him it appeared 'irrelevant.'